Rutherford Alcock

 Sir John Rutherford Alcock, KCB (25 May 1809 – 2 November 1897) was the first British diplomatic representative to live in Japan.

 Early life

 Alcock was born in St James's, Middlesex, the son of the physician, Dr. Thomas Alcock, who practised at Ealing, near London, and his wife, Mary.
 As he grew up, Alcock followed his father into the medical profession.
-In 1836, he became a surgeon in the marine brigade which took part in the Carlist War, gaining distinction through his services.
+In 1836, he became a surgeon in the marine brigade which took part in the Carlist War in Spain, gaining distinction through his services.
 Alcock was made deputy inspector-general of hospitals.
 He retired from this service in 1837.